IPQQ/guacamole-auth-hmac/README.md

 pre-shared key.
 It is most appropriate for scenarios where you have an existing user authentication & authorization mechanism.

 ## Building
 guacamole-auth-hmac uses Maven for managing builds.
 After installing Maven you can build a suitable jar for deployment with `mvn package`.

 The resulting jar file will be placed in `target/guacamole-auth-hmac-<version>.jar`.

 ## Deployment & Configuration

-**Warning** This plugin relies on API's introduced in Guacamole 0.8.3, so you must be running at least that version before using this plugin.

-Copy `guacamole-auth-hmac.jar` to the location specified by [`lib-directory`][config-classpath] in `guacamole.properties`.
+Copy `guacamole-auth-hmac.jar` to `$GUACAMOLE_HOME/extensions/`

 ### Docker Configuration
-Mount a directory containing `guacamole-auth-hmac-0.9.13-incubating.jar` to the extensions directory one directory under the directory that is defined as GUACAMOLE_HOME.
-An example docker-compose.yml is provided below:
+Mount a directory containing the compiled JAR to the extensions directory one directory under the directory that is defined as `GUACAMOLE_HOME`.
+An example `docker-compose.yml` is provided below:

 ```
 version: '3'
 services:
   guacd:
-        image: guacamole/guacd:0.9.13-incubating
+        image: guacamole/guacd:1.0.0
         hostname: guacd
         restart: always

     guacamole:
-        image: guacamole/guacamole:0.9.13-incubating
+        image: guacamole/guacamole:1.0.0
         hostname: guacamole
         restart: always
         links: